Schotia brachypetala discoloured leaflets

 Photographer: Thabo Maphisa

-Although the Schotia brachypetala leaf part in picture has a sickly colour, growing in Hermanus far from the tree’s natural distribution, it shows leaflet shape and the grooving of the rachis connecting the leaf parts.
-The leaflets are here opposite, on some trees sub-opposite, also on leaves of the same tree.
+Although the weathered Schotia brachypetala leaf part in picture has a sickly colour here in Hermanus, far from the tree’s natural distribution, it shows the leaflet shape and grooving of the rachis that connects the leaf parts.
+The leaflets in picture are opposite, on some trees sub-opposite, both forms may be present on the same tree.

 There are very narrow, green wings visible between the nodes on the sides of the cream-coloured rachis.
-The leaflets have no petiolules, although they may be present in this species, only up to about 2 mm long.
+These leaflets have no petiolules, stalks on the leaflets, although they may be present in the species, up to about 2 mm long.